joanaferreira0011/Qbert2d_Minix/README.md

 All device communication (such as the keyboard, mouse, timer, RTC and the graphics card) was handled from scratch.
 Want to check it out?
 [Click here](https://youtu.be/8HIFKGhm0Ms)

-*Please check doc/lcom_report.pdf for a more detailed explanation of the implementation of the project and for some installation instructions*
+*Please check doc/lcom_report.pdf for a more detailed explanation of the implementation of the project and for some installation instructions.*

 *To develop this, we used another version control system, so this repository represents only the final version of the project.*